Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 and 1864

-tops of the tires tilt inward), this means the spindle shafts are bent from
+above look "dilapidated" (tires tilt inward), this means the spindle shafts

-doing too many ground-pounding wheelies and weren't reinforced.
-If the spindle
+are bent from doing too many ground-pounding wheelies and weren't reinforced.

-shafts are bent, to prevent them from getting bent again...
+to prevent them from getting bent again or breaking off...

 -